 Only use diesel fuel from well-known producers.
 Never use fuel of dubious quality.
-Diesel engines are sensitive to contaminants in the fuel, such as excessively high volumes of sulphur particles for example.
+Diesel engines are sensitive to contaminants in the fuel such as metals and a high volume of sulphur.

 At low temperatures (-6 °C to -40 °C), a paraffin precipitate may form in the diesel fuel, which may lead to ignition problems.
 Special diesel fuel designed for low temperatures around freezing point is available from the major oil companies.
 This fuel is less viscous at low temperatures and reduces the risk of paraffin precipitate.

 The risk of condensation in the fuel tank is reduced if the tank is kept well filled.
 When refuelling, check that the area around the fuel filler pipe is clean.
 Avoid spilling fuel onto the paintwork.
 Wash off any spillage with detergent and water.

 - fulfil the EN 590 and/or SS 155435 standards

 - have a sulphur content not exceeding 10 mg/kg

 - have a maximum of 7 vol % FAME (Fatty Acid Methyl Ester).

 Diesel type fuels that must not be used:

 - Heating oil

 - FAME1 (Fatty Acid Methyl Ester) and vegetable oil.